An improved setting for generalized functions: fine ultrafunctions: A model for ultrafunctions

-Let $V=C_{c}^{0}.$ This and the next sections are devoted to construct the space $V_{\Lambda }$ so that it is possible to define a pointwise integral and a step derivative that satisfy the requests of Def. \ref{A}.
-This will be done in four steps building spaces
+This and the next sections are devoted to construct the space $V_{\Lambda }$ so that it is possible to define a pointwise integral and a generalized derivative which satisfy the requests of Def. \ref{A}.
+This will be done in three steps building three spaces $W_{\Lambda }^{0},W_{\Lambda },V_{\Lambda } $ with